What You're going to Learn in This Article

-A TikTok shadowban (also referred to as a ghost ban) occurs when TikTok intentionally limits the organic reach of a user's account as a result of some action by the user that the platform doesn't like.
+A TikTok shadowban (also referred to as a ghost ban) occurs when TikTok intentionally limits the organic reach of a user's account on the TikTok app as a result of some action by the user that they don't like.

-This is typically due to a violation of policy of some kind.
-Due to the ever evolving nature of social media algorithms, it's difficult to tell exactly what causes a shadow ban but we can make some very educated guesses based on the many real world examples we've seen.
+They are typically caused by a violation of TikTok's community guidelines.
+Due to the ever evolving nature of the TikTok algorithm (and social media algorithms in general), it's difficult to tell exactly what causes a shadowban but we can make some educated guesses based on the many real world examples we've seen.

-The term "shadow banning" has been around for as long as there have been social media algorithms.
-For example, Twitter users in 2006 had their content hidden from the public if Twitter deemed fit.
+The term "shadowbanning" has been around for as long as there have been social media algorithms.
+For example, Twitter users in 2006 had their content hidden from the public if Twitter deemed fit (read more here).

 This is no different with TikTok.
 Due to the massive amount of exposure that is "free" from the platform, a real shadow ban can be very obvious.

-Your videos might normally get 10,000+ views each and then, seemingly out of the blue, your latest videos are barely reaching 50 views a piece.
+Your TikToks might normally get 10,000+ views each and then, seemingly out of the blue, your latest videos are barely reaching 50 views a piece.

 Just because it might seem like your organic reach dropped tremendously doesn't mean that you've been shadowbanned.
 There is no official "TikTok shadow ban checker", tiktok shadowban tester or remover tool out there (that would be amazing), but there is an easy way to tell for sure.

-If you've received any traffic from the #foryou page, your account is NOT shadowbanned.
+If you've received any traffic from the #foryou page on your recent content, your account is NOT shadowbanned.

-First, open up a video that you posted AFTER you believe the shadow ban started that has been live for at least 72 hours.
+First, open up a video that you posted AFTER you believe the shadow ban started that has been live for at least 72 hours TikTok mobile app on.

 From the video click the "..." towards the bottom right.